Augie-Environmental-Studies/jupyter-server/README.md

 we can login by using our school email.
 We can only get in with our school email because Cloudflare Tunnel checks the domain name of the mail we put in.
-This means anyone from outside our school - at least theoretically - cannot have access to our website.

 <br>
 <br>